Anushkaverse10/Ripple--Dynamic-chat-app/README.md

 # 💬 Ripple — Chat Web App

 A modern frontend chat application with simulated authentication, built using HTML, CSS, and JavaScript.
-This project demonstrates UI design, client-side logic, and user flow without a backend.
+This project demonstrates UI design, client side logic, and user flow without a backend.

 ---